What is hypnotherapy, and how does it actually work?

 Working with the cause, not just the symptom.

-Most approaches work at the level of conscious understanding, but hypnotherapy goes deeper.
+Most approaches work at the level of conscious understanding, but hypnotherapy takes a different approach / goes deeper.

 Using therapeutic approaches including parts work and regression, we can identify when and why a pattern originally formed, which is often as a protective response to an earlier experience.
 Rather than fighting the current symptom, we work directly with the belief, emotional imprint, or younger part of self that is still running the show.